macmiranda/compose-deployment-rasa/README.md

 The user running the command above needs write access to `/var/run/docker.sock`.
 That can be easily done by adding the user to the `docker` group or by running the command with `sudo`

 That's it.
-Now you can be greeted by creating a POST request to the service on port 9090 and passing your name in the body of the request as JSON,like so:
+Now you can be greeted by creating a POST request to the service on port 9090 and passing your name in the body of the request in JSON format, like so:

     S curl -X POST -H "Content-Type: application/json" -d "{\"name\": \"Marco\"}" http://<your_server_ip>:9090